nfort/gopher-bot/README.md

 EOF'
 ```

 2. When setting up Gitea, specify gitea:3000 instead of localhost:3000 as the host.
-Add the gopher-bot user and configure its token with repository
+Add the gopher-bot user and configure its token for the repository.

 ```bash